ElderMael/patternsfordeliveringmicroservices/manuscript/04-Pipelines.md

 these tests fail, it may signal that the new version of the pipeline might have problems integrating with the current generator version.

+### Tooling Explosion With Build Agents

+Working with pipeline templates implies a set of technologies used by different microservices i.e. the Digital Platform.
+These technologies, usually called stack, will be used by the CI/CD server to build different microservices thus usually they are installed on virtual machines or any agent in charge of building the required artifacts.

+A common problem arises when trying to provision these tools into very small agents or try to specialize such agents too narrowly.
+For example, if you require to build front-end and backend applications with different technology stacks, most likely the first implementation will create two different agents with separate tooling.

+This choice poses two problems.
+First is that there is always overlap over the tools regardless of the platform.
+Examples of these tools are version control, security scanners, code analysis, etc. Because of this overlap, you will have duplication whenever you decide to build different applications.

+The second problem occurs is when a new technology stack needs to be supported.
+This also requires duplication because most of the tools and steps will be reused or are required for compliance.

+This duplication means that when a tool needs to be updated or modified it will invariably be done on two or more different places and this generates overhead over time as the platform adopts a myriad of required tools.
+Every stack agent will have duplicated provisioning efforts.

+One of the solutions to this problem is to consolidate as many tools as possible under a single agent.
+Even all the platform tools to build microservices could be set up into a single spot.

+For example, having worked with many different Jenkins setups and dockerized CI/CD solutions, building a single agent with all the required tools for any type of application is usually easier to maintain over time instead of multiple docker images/virtual machines for each specialized stack.

 ## Conclusions

 Pipelines are policy imposed across a microservice architectures and